MichaelMontei/Next.js-Learning-By-Doing/README.md

             title: 'Comedy',
             url: `/discover/movie?api_key=${API_KEY}&with_genres=35`
 ```
 - Now that we can actually fetch the data (genres) we can now show them in our Nav.js component by useing a useRouter.
 We will also use an OnClick function to change the genre.
-When we click on Top Rated we get localhost:3000/?genre=fetchTopRated
+When we click on Top Rated it changes the root to localhost:3000/?genre=fetchTopRated
 ```js
 function Nav() {
     const router = useRouter();